Amelia Lily: Career

 In 2011, Lily auditioned for the eighth series of The X Factor in Liverpool in front of judges Louis Walsh, Gary Barlow, Kelly Rowland and Tulisa.
 She sang Erma Franklin's "Piece of My Heart" and won praise from all four judges.
 Barlow said, "...oh my goodness, 16 years old that was incredible.
 That absolutely lifted the top of this arena, well done.
 Amazing vocals.
 Amelia I am blown away..."

 She progressed through to bootcamp and then to judges' houses, where she sang "E.T." by Katy Perry in front of Rowland and guest judge Jennifer Hudson.
-Lily made it to the live shows in Rowland's Girls category (solo females aged 16–24), along with Misha B, Janet Devlin and Sophie Habibis.
-She performed "Billie Jean" on the Britain vs America theme show.
-The judges loved her performance with Walsh saying, "Amelia, you deserve to be on that stage"; Barlow also gave her thumbs-up, commenting, "That was a really great opening to the show", but she was the first of Kelly's girls to be eliminated from the show on 9 October by her mentor as there was no public vote in the inaugural live show.
+Lily made it to the live shows in Rowland's Girls category (solo females aged 16–24), alongside Misha B, Janet Devlin and Sophie Habibis.
+She performed "Billie Jean" on the first live show (Britain vs America).
+The judges loved her performance with Walsh saying, "Amelia, you deserve to be on that stage"; Barlow also gave her thumbs-up, commenting, "That was a really great opening to the show", but she was the first of Kelly's four girls to be eliminated from the show on 9 October by her mentor as there was no public vote in the first live show.
 After her surprise elimination, Lily continued to perform at clubs.
-Prior to the sixth live show of the series, it was announced that Frankie Cocozza was removed from the show after breaking competition rules and that the public would be given the chance to reinstate a contestant eliminated during the first live show.
+Prior to the sixth live show, it was announced that Frankie Cocozza was removed from the show after breaking competition rules and that the public would be given the chance to reinstate one of the four contestants eliminated during the first live show.
 Lily was voted back into the competition after winning 48.8% of the vote, beating duo 2 Shoes, James Michael and Jonjo Kerr.
 Her comeback performance of "The Show Must Go On" received critical acclaim from all the judges.
-She topped week 6's public vote by 27.4%.
+She was automatically put through to week 7 by the public vote.